Pre-heat oven to 375°F

 Add in chopped tomatoes and red peppers, sprinkle with salt and pepper (about ¼ tsp each), increasing the heat to medium-high, and let cook for 10 minutes.

 Pour in ¼ cup of the milk, reserving ¼ cup.
-Mix the remaining ¼ cup of milk with 2 TB flour and stir.
+Mix the remaining ¼ cup of milk with 2 tbsp flour and stir.
 Pour into the pot.

-Add 1 tsp sweet paprika, oregano (sticks removed), and 2 of the basil sprigs (stem removed).
+Add 1 tsp sweet paprika, oregano leaves (stem removed), and 2 of the basil sprigs (stem removed).
 Reduce the heat to medium, with a low simmer for another 30 minutes.

 While the sauce is cooking, slice the potatoes, zucchinis, and eggplants into ½ cm thick rounds using a mandolin or a steady hand.